JoshisonGitHub/TypescriptProject/Learning Log.md

 ### Front End Functionality

-I was tasked with implementing the front end functionality, such as buttons to create and delete accounts, add funds to an account, and transfer money between accounts.
+I was tasked with implementing the front end functionality, such as buttons to create and delete accounts, swtich accounts, and transfer money.
 To do this I used modals and linked them to the sidebar.
-Due to time constraints I was not able to implement the function to send the data to the backend for all the functions, but was able to create a mock version of what it would look like to create an account and send that data to the backend.
+I was able to send the data from each input field to the backend for all the functions we implemented (there are a couple extra, unused functions), such as account name, amount of money transfered and so on.
+I did this using the react version of sending data with json.

 ### Server

 We created a server to host the website which was difficult to implement as the server had to run of a different port and communicate with the wepage rather than having direct access to it.
+We used paths to link them together.

 ### GET and POST Requests

-We created GET and POST requests for all the data that would be sent to the back end from the website, but as we did not have the time to correctly implement the data transfer from front to back end, they are mostly placeholders for data that would be transfered if we were to seriously develop this project.
+We created GET and POST requests for all the data that would be sent to the back end from the website.
+Such as new_acc to create a new account, del_acc to delete an account and so on.
+These function are all linked with the database so the input from the front end gets added to the database.
+We were planning on making the website available to main user via a login system, but were not able to implement it due to time constraints, so the user data in each GET and POST method is a template user.

 ### Database

-The database is fully created and functional and is the most complex part of this entire project as it even contains data that we did not have the time to implement such as a login systsem with a user ID and user data.
+The database is fully created and functional and is the most complex part of this entire project as it even contains data that we did not have the time to implement such as a login system with a user ID and user data.
 This is very useful, as if we were to seriourly develop this project we would not have to change anything in the database, as the entire entity relationship diagram would still be valid.

 ### Goals